awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-savedconfig.md

   Cost Center: WebApp Dev
 ```

 You can modify the contents of a saved configuration and save it in the same location in Amazon S3\.
-Any properly formatted saved configuration stored in the right location can be applied to an environment with the Elastic Beanstalk Management Console\.
+Any properly formatted saved configuration stored in the right location can be applied to an environment by using the Elastic Beanstalk management console\.

 The following keys are supported\.
 + **AWSConfigurationTemplateVersion** \(required\) – The configuration template version \(1\.1\.0\.0\)\.